anniezh12/hiring-engineers/answers.md

 c.
 Inside `lib` folder I had a file called `codingruby.rb` where I placed my `code`.

-I then went back to the Datadog account and navigated to `Settings/API` (https://app.datadoghq.com/account/settings#api), where I could see an `Api key` but I still had to create an `Application key` which I accomplished by specifying a name for the `app` in order to make Api calls
+I then went back to the Datadog account and navigated to `Settings/API` (https://app.datadoghq.com/account/settings#api), where I could see an `Api key` but I still had to create an `Application key` which I accomplished by specifying a name for the `app` in order to make Api calls.

 ![specifying api key](images/visualizing-data/api_app_key.png)

-After looking at related datadogs api endpoints(which can help create, update, delete and query timeboards).
+After looking at related datadogs api endpoints (which can help create, update, delete and query timeboards), I found the following syntax to  make API calls.

- And it has the following arguments
  ```
    - title [required]
    - description [required]